 Integrate both sides of the differential equation, the left side with respect to $u$, and the right side with respect to $x$

-Rewrite the fraction $\frac{1}{u\left(u+1\right)}$ in $2$ simpler fractions using partial fraction decomposition
+Rewrite the fraction $\frac{2+u}{\left(u+1\right)\left(u+4\right)}$ in $2$ simpler fractions using partial fraction decomposition

-Expand the integral $\int\left(\frac{1}{u}+\frac{-1}{u+1}\right)du$ into $2$ integrals using the sum rule for integrals, to then solve each integral separately
+Expand the integral $\int\left(\frac{1}{3\left(u+1\right)}+\frac{2}{3\left(u+4\right)}\right)du$ into $2$ integrals using the sum rule for integrals, to then solve each integral separately

-Apply the formula: $\int\frac{n}{x+b}dx$$=nsign\left(x\right)\ln\left(x+b\right)+C$, where $b=1$, $x=u$ and $n=-1$
+Apply the formula: $\int\frac{n}{x+b}dx$$=nsign\left(x\right)\ln\left(x+b\right)+C$, where $b=1$, $x=u$ and $n=1$

-Solve the integral $\int\frac{1}{u\left(u+1\right)}du$ and replace the result in the differential equation
+Solve the integral $\int\frac{2+u}{-\left(u+1\right)\left(u+4\right)}du$ and replace the result in the differential equation

 The integral of the inverse of the lineal function is given by the following formula, $\displaystyle\int\frac{1}{x}dx=\ln(x)$